rcastley/monitoring_pihole/README.md

 ## Introduction

+At Splunk we love OpenTelemetry and I love OpenTelemetry because it is able to run on a Raspberry Pi.
+So, I thought it would be interesting to see if I could get the OpenTelemetry collector fetching metrics from Pi-hole.

 Pi-hole is a fantastic open-source DNS-based ad blocker that enhances your online experience by blocking unwanted ads and trackers network-wide.
 Monitoring the performance and status of your Pi-hole setup is essential to ensure its effectiveness.
-In this blog post, we'll explore how to use the Pi-hole Exporter to collect and visualize metrics from your Pi-hole installation, enabling you to monitor and optimize its performance effortlessly.
+Next we'll explore how to use a Prometheus exporter to expose metrics from Pi-hole and have the OpenTelemetry collector scrape the metrics and send to Splunk Observability Cloud.

 ## Prerequisites